Synternet/syntropy-devops-integrations/elasticsearch-kibana-fluentd-mixed-1/README.md

 - All services must run in syntropynet Docker network.
 - Ansible needs to be installed on your Control node (your local machine or whatever machine you will run the playbooks on)
 - Python >= 3.6

+# NOTES

+If you don’t want to expose port 9200 and instead use a reverse proxy, replace 9200:9200 with 127.0.0.1:9200:9200 in the docker-compose.yml file.
+Elasticsearch will then only be accessible from the host machine itself.

+Test that elastic search is running
+`curl -X GET "localhost:9200/_cat/nodes?v=true&pretty"`

+Elastic Searc hthis sets heap size: ` ES_JAVA_OPTS: "-Xms512m -Xmx512m"`

+New VM: needed to add user to group

+> sudo gpasswd -a $USER docker
+> newgrp docker